-*There is a minimum order of 10 items but the more you buy...the cheaper they become.
+*There are no min qty but the more you buy...the cheaper they become.

 The type of fabric and the complexity of your design will determine the type of printing that can be used.
 For one/two colour logos and text I would recommend using the standard vinyl which is light weight and has some stretch-ability.
 There are many different types of vinyl including the fashion range which has vinyls such as glitter, marble, snake skin, army, and many more.
 Another type is flock which comes in many different colours, soft to the touch and there is no worry when it comes to doing the ironing as it can be ironed over.

 For a full colour complex logo I would recommend using a printable vinyl which is supplied in A4 sheets.
 The image is printed onto the vinyl and cut to shape with the plotter or can be applied as a full A4 sheet for pictures ect.
 The better the quality of the image which is to be transferred, the better the image will look on the garment.
 When choosing a picture, ensure it is of good quality and size.